The Assembly

 and copies of it were quickly sent out to local centers so that it might be

-No detailed analysis of the terms
+generally known and observed.
+No detailed analysis of the terms of

-noted.
-As McKechnie long ago pointed out, the main
+McKechnie long ago pointed out, the main feature of the document is "its

-feudal services and dues and to prevent theses being arbitrarily
+solicitude to define the extent of feudal services and dues and to prevent

-increased."
-But other than baronial interests were by no means neglected
+theses being arbitrarily increased?"
+But other than baronial interests

-and it should not be thought that the Charter is a mere party document.
+were by no means neglected and it should not be thought that the Charter is a

-Articles such as those limiting royal exactions from tenants in chief were of
+mere party document.
+Articles such as those limiting royal exactions from

-real value to lower sections of society since, in some measure, the financial
+tenants in chief were of real value to lower sections of society since, in

-burdens were passed on to them by those at the top.
-The charter, indeed,
+some measure, the financial burdens were passed on to them by those at the

-"promised present help for present ills to all the articulate classes of
+top.
+The charter, indeed, "promised present help for present ills to all

-the day."
-A highly controversial and novel feature of the Charter lay in
+the articulate classes of the day."
+A highly controversial and novel

-the elaborate precautions to secure observance of the terms (including even
+feature of the Charter lay in the elaborate precautions to secure observance

-the right to effect this by force) contained in the so-called Article 61.
+of the terms (including even the right to effect this by force) contained in

-However understandable such an arrangement was in the circumstances of the
+the so-called Article 61.
+However understandable such an arrangement

-time, it was equally certainly something for which no effective precedent
+was in the circumstances of the time, it was equally certainly something for

+which no effective precedent could be found.
 Rightly or wrongly, John felt no

 obligation to accept the Charter as permanent, and in this he quickly